networktocode/jdiff/docs/usage.md

 #### `in` Operators

-1. is-in: Check if the specified element string value is included in a given list of strings.
+1. `is-in`: Check if the specified element string value is included in a given list of strings.
-      - is-in: ["down", "up"]
-        check if value is in list (down, up)
+      - `is-in: ["down", "up"]`: check if value is in list (down, up)

-2. not-in: Check if the specified element string value is NOT included in a given list of strings.
+2. `not-in`: Check if the specified element string value is NOT included in a given list of strings.
-        - not-in: ["down", "up"]
-          check if value is not in list (down, up)
+        - `not-in: ["down", "up"]`: check if value is not in list (down, up)

-3. in-range: Check if the value of a specified element is in the given numeric range.
+3. `in-range`: Check if the value of a specified element is in the given numeric range.
-        - in-range: [20, 70]
-          check if value is in range between 20 and 70
+        - `in-range: [20, 70]`: check if value is in range between 20 and 70

-4. not-range: Check if the value of a specified element is outside of a given numeric range.
+4. `not-range`: Check if the value of a specified element is outside of a given numeric range.
-          - not-range: [5 , 40]
-            checks if value is not in range between 5 and 40
+          - `not-range: [5, 40]`: checks if value is not in range between 5 and 40

 #### `bool` Operators

-1. all-same: Check if all content values for the specified element are the same.
+1. `all-same`: Check if all content values for the specified element are the same.
 It can also be used to compare all content values against another specified element.
     - `all-same: flap-count`: checks if all values of node <flap-count> in given path is same or not.

 #### `str` Operators

-1. contains: determines if an element string value contains the provided test-string value.
+1. `contains`: determines if an element string value contains the provided test-string value.
     - `contains: "underlay"`: checks if "underlay" is present in given data or not.

-2. not-contains: determines if an element string value does not contain the provided test-string value.
+2. `not-contains`: determines if an element string value does not contain the provided test-string value.
     - `not-contains: "overlay"`: checks if "overlay" is present in given node or not.

 #### `int`, `float` Operators

-1. is-gt: Check if the value of a specified element is greater than a given numeric value.
+1. `is-gt`: Check if the value of a specified element is greater than a given numeric value.
     - `is-gt: 2`: checks if value should be greater than 2

-2. is-lt: Check if the value of a specified element is lesser than a given numeric value.
+2. `is-lt`: Check if the value of a specified element is lesser than a given numeric value.
     - `is-lt: 55`: checks if value is lower than 55 or not.